 HSE Road Safety

-This link takes a website with information regarding work related road safety.
+This link takes you to a website with information regarding work-related road safety.
 This will contain useful information if you have had a car accident whilst at work.

 This leads to the NHS guide to whiplash.

 We also have some other guides on car accident claims that you may find useful:

 - Check out our frequently asked questions (FAQ) page on car accidents

 - A guide to serious injury car accident claims

 - Learn what to do if you suffer from tinnitus after a car accident